gillbilliee/audiobook_maker/README.md

    - Run `pip install -r requirements.txt`
    - For MOBI/PRC: `pip install mobi`
    - For LIT: Install Calibre from [calibre-ebook.com](https://calibre-ebook.com/)
+   - If you just installed Calibre, restart your computer or sign out and back in to ensure file associations are properly registered

 2. **File Not Found**
    - Ensure files are in the `books/to-do` directory